open-ephys/gui-docs/source/User-Manual/Plugins/Quality-Monitor.rst

 The Spike Rate panel estimates threshold-crossing activity on each channel.
 Spike thresholds are adaptive: after each RMS window, the detection threshold is set to five times that channel's RMS value, with a small floor for very quiet channels.

 The heatmap shows live spike rate over time, and the overview strip shows the cumulative average spike rate for the run.
 Channels with cumulative rates below the **Fail Thresh.** value are counted as low-spike-rate channels.
 The default fail threshold is 0.1 Hz.

+Thresholds and pass/fail status
+###############################

+Each of the four diagnostic plots has a user-adjustable threshold that determines whether the metric passes or fails for each channel.
+The thresholds are set in the visualizer canvas, and they can be adjusted while a run is in progress.

+All plots include a separate **Channel Thresh** value, which determines the maximum percentage of problematic channels that is allowed before the metric fails.

+For example, if the RMS threshold is set to 20 μV and the RMS channel threshold is set to 50%, the RMS metric fails only when more than half of the monitored channels exceed 20 μV RMS.

+The overall stream status fails if any of the four metric statuses fail.
+Otherwise, the stream passes once the run has produced enough data for the metrics to be evaluated.

+When **Lock Thresholds** is enabled, threshold edits for the selected stream are copied to other streams for the same type of device (e.g. Neuropixels 1.0 or Neuropixels 2.0).
+For Neuropixels 1.0 streams, AP thresholds are copied to matching AP streams and LFP thresholds are copied to matching LFP streams.

 Zooming and navigation